FairwindsOps/insights-docs/docs/run/admission/automation.md

 Fairwinds provides a powerful, flexible solution for fine-grained customization of Admission Controller actions with the [Automation Rules](https://insights.docs.fairwinds.com/features/rules/) feature.

 ## Passive Mode
+** Starting from Insights 6.4.0, the Admission Controller is set to Passive Mode by default for any new clusters **

 For example, first time users of Admission Controller may want to monitor all activities, but not yet deny any deployments.

 To do this, you can create an [Automation Rule](https://insights.docs.fairwinds.com/features/rules/) with the following settings: